komaruworld/mocktail/README.md

 ## Building from source

 **Supported platforms:** Linux `x86_64`.

-Experimental FreeBSD 15.1 support runs Mocktail inside Linuxulator (not as a native FreeBSD binary), tested with an `x86_64` Fedora 44 userspace — see the [FreeBSD guide](packaging/freebsd/README.md) for setup and launch instructions.
+Experimental FreeBSD 15.1 support runs Mocktail inside Linuxulator (not as a native FreeBSD binary), tested with an `x86_64` Fedora 44 userspace.
+See the [FreeBSD guide](packaging/freebsd/README.md) for setup and launch instructions.

 ### Dependencies